hexagontk/hexagon/readme.md

 ## Hexagon Core

-Hexagon Core module is used by all other libraries, so it would be added to your project anyway.
+Hexagon Core module is used by all other libraries, so it would be added to your project anyway just by using any adapter.

 The main features it has are:

 * Helpers: JVM information, a logger and other useful utilities.
-* Dependency Injection:
+* Dependency Injection: bind classes to creation closures or instances and inject them.
-* Instance Serialization:
+* Instance Serialization: parse/serialize data in different formats to class instances.
-* Configuration Settings:
+* Configuration Settings: load settings from different data sources and formats.

 ## Write a HTTP service